thoughtbot/ruby-science/book/principles/composition_over_inheritance.md

 ## Dynamic vs Static

-Although the two implementations are fairly similar, one difference between two is that, in the inheritance model, the components are assembled statically, whereas the composition model assembles the components dynamically.
+Although the two implementations are fairly similar, one difference between them is that, in the inheritance model, the components are assembled statically, whereas the composition model assembles the components dynamically.